eas342/iraf_and_idl_processing/README.md

 	This could be that the aperture finding failed.
 You may notice that after `extraction_script`, you see something like `Trace of aperture 1 in run_2017A013_170704_spc_00281.a lost at column 388.` Try choosing another aperture reference file, as described in Section E. Also, make sure that `nfind=2` when running `epar apall`
  - `ERROR: run_2017A013_170704_spc_00167.a.ms.fits - Missing reference for aperture 3`.
 It may have found 3 apertures instead of 2.
 Try choosing another aperture reference file, as described in Section E. Also, make sure that `nfind=2` when running `epar apall`
  - `ERROR: HDMGETR: No value found  "sample="*", naverage=1, nit`.
 This may arise if you have not run `adjust_headers` first.
+ - `ERROR: No images to combine line 17: reduction_script.cl`.
+No darks were found.
+Probably the wrong indices in the pre-processing python script.
+ - `ERROR: No write permission on file (String_File)`.
+Double check that the `ap_reference.txt` file is OK.
+This happened when I accidentally set ap_reference to be a copy of the FITS file rather than the name of it.